News

 spoil-removal-from-residential-sites

-For us the ENM/VENM enquiries started in the regions north of Sydney but has now become an issue for builders and cartage firms throughout NSW.
+Initially, ENM/VENM testing requests came from regions north of Sydney.
+However, this requirement has now become a widespread issue for builders and cartage firms throughout NSW.

 1. What is ENM/VENM?

-Our Geotechnical Engineer, Dane Dwyer kindly supplied us with the relevant area of the code.
+Our Geotechnical Engineer, Dane Dwyer, provided insight into the relevant code.

-(a) that has been excavated or quarried from areas that are not contaminated with manufactured chemicals, or with process residues, as a result of industrial, commercial, mining or agricultural activities and
+• The material has been excavated or quarried from areas not contaminated by manufactured chemicals or process residues from industrial, commercial, mining, or agricultural activities.

-(b) that does not contain any sulfidic ores or soils or any other waste
+• It does not contain any sulfidic ores, soils, or other waste.

 2. Is there any other waste present?

-By definition, VENM cannot contain any other waste, or be ‘made’ from processed soils.
-Excavated material that has been processed in any way cannot be classified as VENM.
+VENM cannot include any other waste or be created from processed soils.
+Excavated materials that undergo processing cannot qualify as VENM.

 Make sure you’ve factored the cost of ENM/VENM testing into your next build budget.